alextanhongpin/ideas/README.md

 ## NewsFeed 3D
 Build 3D overlapping news feed where new news will just pop on top of older ones.
 When selected, it will change into the standard list views.

+## TODO

+Trie optimization, and library for the client/server which would allow the data to be more personalized (client-side library) and at the same time up to date with the server's copy (synchronization).
+Find a way to serialize the data to a more compact format.